-Rabbi Kort is already in touch with Cantor Ellen Dreskin to begin shaping our 5779 High Holy days and is planning the start of the new school year in September with our Religious School Director.
+Rabbi Kort is working with Cantor Ellen Dreskin on our 5779 High Holy days and is planning the start of the new school year in September with our Religious School Director.

 Rabbi Kort received her MA in Hebrew Literature, MA in Religious Education and was ordained from Hebrew Union College-Jewish Institute of Religion (HUC-JIR).
 Also through HUC-JIR, Rabbi Kort is a Mandel Fellow, which has provided her with intensive study in vision-driven institutions and leadership.

 Originally from the Pacific Northwest, Rabbi Kort grew up in the north end of Seattle.
 After receiving her BA in Jewish History from New York University, she volunteered as an emissary with the Jewish Agency for Israel in St. Petersburg, Russia and since has served Jewish communities all over the world including: Ukraine, India, Central Pennsylvania and Queens, New York.

 Before coming to Temple Beth Or, Rabbi Kort served as Co-Rabbi of Temple Beth El, a 570-household congregation located in South Orange County, California.
 Beth El is one of a handful of congregations in the country dually-affiliated with the Reform and Conservative Movements.
 In 2010, upon ordination from Hebrew Union College-Jewish Institute of Religion (HUC-JIR) in New York, Temple Beth El hired Rabbi Kort to serve as Assistant Rabbi and Director of Jewish Engagement, overseeing supplementary education at the synagogue.
 In 2016, Beth El promoted her to Co-Rabbi, sharing full rabbinic responsibilities with a rabbinic partner who was ordained through the Conservative Movement.